Video Tutorial Entropy

-- Entropy is a measure of disorder within a system, with the units JK-1mol -1.
+- Entropy, S, is a measure of disorder or 'the dispersal of energy' within a system, with the units JK-1mol -1.

 - Solids have low entropies; gases have high entropies.
-Going from solid to gas increases the entropy of a system as there are then more possible ways to arrange the particles.
+Going from solid to gas increases the entropy of a system as the level of disorder increases.

 Full Notes Entropy

 Entropy is pretty strange when you come accross it for the first time!